GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 ---
 # How to start the Boilest/video encoding workflow
-Jump into the UI, click the start queu ebutton
+Jump into the UI, click the start queue button

 ---
 # How much of this is GenAI?
 - Everything but the UI: This was largely a refactoring of my existing code.
 So GitHub copilot was used to setup some patterns, and the rest was done by hand.
 Sans post_completed_encode.py.
 I should have seperated this API into multiple (sucess, failure, delete, etc) but got lazy.
 -UI: Everything is GitHub CoPilot.
-I am bad at UI.
+I am bad at CSS and JavaScript is giberish.